 What do you do if you have a panic attack?

-If you’ve ever had a panic attack about an exam, trust us, you’re not alone.
+If you’ve ever had a panic attack, trust us, you’re not alone.

-It can be terrifying, overwhelming and isolating, and can be set off by something tiny, such as your favourite highlighter pen running out of ink.
+It can be terrifying, overwhelming and isolating, and can be set off by something seemingly very small.

 In the moment it can be hard to process what’s going on and know how to calm yourself down, so we’ve spoken to one of BBC Bitesize’s ambassadors, Dr Radha Modgil, to get her top tips.